TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 `routePath`.

 The `requirements` section exactly specifies what kind of parameter should be added to that route as regular expression.
-This way, it is configurable to only allow integer values for e.g. pagination.
+This way, it is configurable to only allow integer values for for example pagination.
 If the requirements are too loose, a URL signature parameter ("cHash") is added to the end of the URL which cannot be removed.

 .. hint::